-Experimental facilities are comprised of a centralized cyclic electron or positron accelerator ring that generates the beams of light.
+Experimental facilities are comprised of a centralized cyclic electron accelerator ring that generates the beams of light.
 Many beam lines and experimental end stations are arranged at tangents to the particle ring to capture the synchrotron light and utilize the facility simultaneously and independently.
-For the LCLS, the x-rays are generated by a linear accelerator instead of a storage ring, so use of different beam lines is alternate rather than simultaneous.
+For the LCLS, a hard X-ray Free Electron Laser (XFEL), the x-rays are generated by a linear accelerator instead of a storage ring, so use of different beam lines is alternate rather than simultaneous.
 Light source beam lines and end stations support a wide range of experimental instruments for research in many scientific disciplines using a variety of beam line techniques that correspond to three broad categories: spectroscopy, scattering, and imaging.
-By exploiting the short pulse lengths of synchrotron radiation, each technique can also be performed in a strobe-like fashion to probe reaction dynamics.
+By exploiting the short pulse lengths of the LCLS, each technique can also be performed in a strobe-like fashion to probe reaction dynamics.
 These facilities generally operate 24 hours a day with scheduled periods for maintenance and machine studies.

 Proposals are typically discrete from other work at the facility, with one principal investigator or a group of researchers proposing a specific project that utilizes a distinct amount of beam time on a particular beam line.
 Most users directly utilize the facility on-site, working with a host facility scientist to set up their experiment at a particular beam line or end station.
-Some users are authorized to remotely generate data through computer access to physical instrumentation or mail their samples to facility scientists for data measurements.
+Some users are authorized to remotely conduct experiments through computer network access to physical instrumentation or mail their samples to facility scientists for data measurements.